vsellemi/macro-finance-forecasting-toolbox/README.md

 # Macroeconomic and Financial Forecasting Toolbox
 Code library for financial and macroeconomic forecasting in MATLAB (Python and R versions in progress)

 Contact Victor Sellemi (vsellemi@ucsd.edu) for more information.
+Please use with attribution.

 ## Supported Models
 - AR: autoregressive model